-STCW – Personal Survival Techniques /Refresher Update (Sea Survival)
+STCW – Personal Survival Techniques / Refresher Training (Sea Survival)

 The Personal Survival Techniques course forms part of the mandatory basic safety training for all seafarers.
 Also, Seafarers who hold an existing personal survival techniques (PST) certificate are required to complete this updating training course to maintain proficiency under the STCW 2010 Manila Amendments (STCW Section A-VI/1 & table A-VI/1-1).

 The purpose of this STCW sea survival training is to provide the essential knowledge and experience of personal survival principles to maximise the chances of survival in the event of an emergency, including practical training in the use of life jackets and inflatable life rafts.

 Candidates must be over 16 and must have a basic level of fitness in order complete the practical pool drills.

 - Types of emergency situations such as collision, fire, sinking